BrentGrammer/PROGNOTES/CyberSecurity/Encryption.md

 ## Symmetric Encryption

 - uses a secret key that it used to encrypt a token with AES (Advanced Encrytion Standard)
+- The same key is used to both encrypt and decrypt a token
+  - Normally used on server that both encrypts/decrypts JWT tokens for example.
 - Faster than asymmetric encryption
 - Uses only one key and that key must be shared between the two parties (client and server for ex.)
   - This is vulnerable to HTTP Man in the Middle attacks because the server must share the key over the wire with the client.